8 Types of Field Service Management Technology You Need

 7. Digital service channels

-Field service teams need to go digital to meet customer needs.
-Eighty-five percent of field service professionals say that customers have increased their use of digital service channels, including social media and chat.
-Ensure that you have a presence where customers are most likely to reach out.
-Review customer feedback for insights about their communication preferences and pay close attention to emerging trends.
+Field service teams must adopt digital channels to meet customer needs.
+Eighty-five percent of field service professionals say customers have increased their use of digital service channels, including social media and chat.
+Ensure your organization is present where customers are most likely to reach out.
+Review feedback for insights into communication preferences and monitor emerging trends.
+Mobile apps and cloud-based service management solutions help bridge gaps and keep communication seamless.

-Customers appreciate visibility and transparency.
-Take digital engagement further by providing regular updates on estimated arrival times and details about mobile workers by email, text, or messenger app.
+Customers value visibility and transparency.
+Enhance digital engagement by providing regular updates on estimated arrival times and details about mobile workers via email, text or messenger app.
+Field service platforms often include robust scheduling, real-time communication channels and mobile app integrations to streamline these updates.

 “When we look at how our customers engage with us, we don’t differentiate between where service is provided — either on the phone, on our site, or on the road.
 Our goal is always to provide that best experience for our customers.
 We can only do that by aligning our service strategy across every single touchpoint.”